olakara/JekyllMetro/README.md

 Head to [development branch](https://github.com/olakara/JekyllMetro/tree/development1.0) for bleeding edge.
 This is current development branch.
 The release is planned for end of April 2015.
 New features include:
-1. Light box feature
+- Light box feature
-2. Social media share widget
+- Social media share widget
+- New colors

 This release will include lots of code clean up and optimizations in CSS, JS and HTML.